rehierl/abstract-properties/17-x-hierarchies-3/17-2-iso-Hpre-Hs-Hlen/1-1-iso-Tree-Hpre.md

 }
 ```

-Note that the efficiency of the encoding algorithm can be improved, if the
-trace of the node whose scope is being exited, is appended to the next trace
-in the rooted path being maintained.
-In other words, it is not necessary to
-append the current node to all the traces in that rooted path.

 As before with a hierarchy of rooted paths, the rooted path being maintained
 must be reduced such that the resulting path ends in the parent of the current
-node/trace.
-This process is however more or less straight forward since the
+node.
+This process is however more or less straight forward since the current
-current trace must be a substring to the parent's trace.
-Because of that, all
+trace must be a substring to the parent's trace.
+Because of that, all the nodes
-the nodes whose traces are no super-strings to the current trace need to be
+whose traces are no super-strings to the current trace need to be removed from
-removed from the rooted path being maintained.
+the current rooted path.

 ```js
 function reduceRp(tCur, rp) {